About

 The home page included a fast converter: paste a broken t.me link and get a working t-do.ru link.
 It saved time for people working with many links.

-The service was monetized through ads, supported by a custom ad cabinet with targeting by traffic source and channel topic.
-It also had a premium subscription that removed ads and allowed custom styling for channel pages.
+The service made money from advertising, supported by a custom self-serve ad dashboard with targeting by traffic source and channel topic.
+It also offered a premium subscription that removed ads and let channel owners customize their pages.

 Results

-At its peak, T-Do processed more than 300 thousand redirects per day and became one of the main tools for the Russian-speaking Telegram community.
-It helped thousands of creators keep their connection with audiences during the block.
+At its peak, T-Do handled more than 300,000 redirects per day and became a key tool for the Russian-speaking Telegram community.
+It helped thousands of creators stay connected with their audiences during the block.

-From 2019, local versions also operated in Iran, India, and Brazil.
+Starting in 2019, localized versions also launched in Iran, India, and Brazil.

 After Telegram was unblocked in Russia in June 2020, traffic gradually declined and active development wound down in 2021.
-The service finally closed in 2022 because of changes in regulation.
+The service shut down for good in 2022 because of regulatory changes.